Reviews You Can Rely On

 The way we see it, there are two scenarios in which brake performance is critical.
 The first is flat-ground braking when something unexpected occurs, and you must bring the scooter to a rapid halt.
 An example would be when you're cruising down the street, and a car unexpectedly pulls out in front of you.
 The other is when you're heading down a hill.
 Although zipping around at high speeds can be a hoot, hills are where things can quickly get out of hand, so you need to be able to rein it in quickly.

-We dubbed our hill test the confidence on descent test.
-We conducted these tests on three different grades (5, 10, and 15%).
-All the models performed well on the shallower two grades, so we'll discuss the steepest of the three.
-Each model we tested allowed us to hold their speed to a comfortable level or come to a complete stop on a 15% grade.
-However, we discovered that if we carried speed into the hill, this outcome became a bit harder to achieve, requiring additional brake pressure and resulting in prolonged slowdown distances.
+We've dubbed our hill test the confidence on descent test.
+We conduct this test on three different grades (5, 10, and 15%).
+All scooters perform well on the shallower two grades, so we'll only discuss the steepest of the three here.
+Each model allows us to hold their speed to a comfortable level or come to a complete stop on a 15% grade.
+However, if we carry speed into the hill, this outcome becomes harder to achieve, requiring additional brake pressure and prolonging the slowdown distance.

-Models with fender brakes proved a bit more difficult to use on the steeps due to the required change in foot position and weight distribution.
-Models with dual brake systems activated by a single hand lever proved most effective on descents because the system is quite powerful.
-Moreover, the convenience of the hand lever allowed the test rider to maintain a balanced, comfortable position that was otherwise disrupted when using a fender brake.
+Models with fender brakes, like the Razor E Prime III, are more difficult to use on steeps due to the required change in foot position and weight distribution.
+Meanwhile, models with dual brake systems activated by a single-hand lever are most effective on descents because the system is quite powerful.
+Moreover, the hand lever's convenience allows us to maintain a balanced, comfortable position that is otherwise disrupted when using a fender brake.

 Portability

 Portability is a critical feature for anyone who wants to use a scooter as a transportation device in an urban setting.
 Why?
 Well, the machine must be able to fold to stow in an apartment, office, on a train, or in the trunk of a car.
 Additionally, the machine must be light enough to carry up a flight of stairs or through turnstiles.
-With a critical eye on design features supporting these needs, we looked at the folded dimensions (compactness), the carrying handle, and the ability to roll the machine — opposed to carrying it — when folded.
+With a critical eye on design features supporting these needs, we looked at the ease of the conversion from riding mode to carrying mode, the ergonomics of the carrying handle when gripped, the ability to roll the scooter on one wheel - as opposed to carrying it - when folded, and the overall weight and folded dimensions (compactness).

 Credit: Jenna Ammerman